VlachosGroup/nextorch/docs/source/user/overview.rst

    often in the case of computer simulations
 2. human-in-the-loop optimization, where the objective function is unknown, often in the case of laboratory experiments.

-We call the action of generating data from the objective function an “experiment,” which is also the name of the core class in NEXTorch.
+We call the action of generating data from the objective function an :code:`Experiment`, which is also the name of the core class in NEXTorch.

 In (1), data are passed through the loop, and experiments are evaluated at the new trials suggested by the acquisition function automatically.